jameshiew/geometric-prefix-sketch-gpt-5/DESIGN.md

   * **On‑demand promotion:** if a prefix is frequently queried, start *exactly* maintaining that node: on future updates, always touch it (set (q(\ell)=1) for that specific node).
 * **Repeated keys inflate variance under per‑key sampling.** When the same key appears many times, all of its occurrences are either sampled or not together, so variance scales with \(\sum_s w_s^2\).
 Mitigate by bumping \(\alpha\), promoting hot prefixes, or (if you have a stable per‑event identifier) hashing on `(key, event_id)` to get per‑occurrence sampling.
 * **Counts only (sums of nonnegative values).** For signed updates (turnstile with cancellations), the estimator remains unbiased, but variance adds; use wider counters or float.
+* **Insertion-only heavy hitters.** The default HH compactor never subtracts weight when you apply negative deltas.
+After deletions, its reported weights can lag the unbiased `estimate(P)` values.
+If this matters, either disable HH summaries or replace them with a signed sketch (e.g., SpaceSaving with explicit decrements).

 ---